probmods/probmods2/chapters/inference-algorithms.md

 Try the above model with both 'optimize' and 'MCMC', do you see how 'optimize' fails to capture the correlation?
 Think about why this is!

 There are other methods for variational inference in addition to *mean-field*.
 We can instead approximate the posterior with a more complex family of distributions; for instance one that directly captures the (potential) correlation in the above example.
-To do so in WebPPL we need to explicitly describe the approximating family, or *guide*.
+To do so in WebPPL we need to explicitly describe the approximating (guide) family.
 First let's look at the above mean field approach, written with explicit guides:

 ~~~~
 var observedLuminance = 3;